mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-10-28-a-weekend-of-sunshine/index.md

 ---
-title: "A weekend of sunshine"
+blog: shalveena.com
+categories:
+- journal
 date: "2012-10-28"
-categories:
-  - "journal"
+title: A weekend of sunshine
 ---

 Earlier this month, we siezed the opportunity to have a little trip to Cornwall Park, in Auckland Central.